seed-labs/seed-emulator/examples/blockchain/D31_chainlink/README.md

 5. Invoke the `addOracles` function of the user contract to add oracle contract addresses in the user contract
 6. Send 1 ETH to the LINK token contract to fund the user account with LINK tokens
-7. Invoke the `transfer` function of the LINK contract to transfer LINK token to the user contract
+7. Invoke the `transfer` function of the LINK contract to transfer 100 LINK tokens from the user account to the user contract account.

 ### How the process works